-When the bank has a right to offset the overdraft balance with another bank account of the business, the overdraft is netted off against the other bank accounts maintained with the same bank and the net bank balance is shown as the balance of cash at bank.
+When the bank has a right to offset the overdraft balance with another bank account of the business, the overdraft is netted off against other bank accounts maintained with the same bank and the net bank balance is shown as the balance of cash at bank.
 However, when the bank has no such right to offset, the overdraft is reported as a liability.
 It is reported separately from other liabilities if it is material.

-On its balance sheet, Earth Inc. shall report cash and cash equivalents of $68 million ($20 million in Account A minus $2 million in Account B plus $50 million in Account C).
-It will show a corresponding bank overdraft liability of $10 million, the sum of overdrafts in Account B and Account D.
+In its balance sheet, Earth Inc. shall report cash and cash equivalents of $70 million ($20 million in Account A plus $50 million in Account C).
+It shall show a corresponding bank overdraft liability of $10 million, the sum of overdrafts in Account B and Account D.

-On its statement of cash flows, it shall report a cash inflow from 'changes in overdrafts' of $10 million under cash flows from financing activities.
+In its statement of cash flows, Earth Inc. shall report a cash inflow from 'changes in overdrafts' of $10 million under cash flows from financing activities.

 When a company's bank account has a negative balance it is said to be running a bank overdraft (also referred to as an overdraft).
 However, when the balance as per cash book is negative while the balance as per bank book is positive, it is referred to as book overdraft.
 Book overdraft arises when the checks written exceed the general ledger bank balance available thereby resulting in negative bank balance in books but since those checks are not yet presented so the bank balance is not negative and there is no 'actual bank overdraft'.